Josh-Sparks/Senior-Project/README.md

 ---
 _© Copyright AlfaFit 2018._
-_AlfaFit is a senior product.
+_AlfaFit is a senior project product.
 All rights belong to their proper copyright holders._